 - String cheese sticks

 It’s not uncommon for our toddler to get hungry for lunch before we’re ready to stop.
-I almost always pack a peanut butter and jelly in these reusable sandwich containers that are great for road trips with toddlers.
+I almost always pack a in these reusable sandwich containers that are great for road trips with toddlers.

 3. Consider Sleep Times When Deciding When to Depart